 Fancy Drink Cup

 Many of the larger camps bring plenty of extra goodies to share with fellow burners.
-As you cruise around on your bicycle you’ll encounter people offering various cocktails and snacks.
+As you cruise around on your bicycle, you’ll encounter people offering various cocktails and snacks.
 But very few have cups on hand (to cut down on waste).
 So be sure to bring your own uniquely decorated cup to keep in your bike basket all day every day!
+I’d recommend that you avoid a glass cup.

 You can purchase ice in center camp for a small fee so it’s no problem to keep everything in your cooler cold.
 You’ll probably want at least a couple of coolers – one for drinks and ice and one for food.
 This Coleman version can hold up to 100 cans and has cup holders in the lid so you can use it as a table as well!